Case Study: Howard Street Portfolio

 Summary

-This transaction was about control, not capital.
+For the Owner this transaction was about control, not capital.

 Despite appraisal pressure and documentation delays, the borrower completed a partner buyout, removed personal guarantees, and secured long-term financing without injecting new equity.